earltavera/MSE803/Week 8/A3/Readme.md

 Level 2 (Subclass)    10 classes            74.20%

 🔗 Project Context
-This framework was adapted and extended from the baseline CIFAR-10 pipelines to support advanced hierarchical visual taxonomies.Main Repository URL: github.com/dev-architect/cifar10-multilevel-classification
+This framework was adapted and extended from the baseline CIFAR-10 pipelines to support advanced hierarchical visual taxonomies.
+Main Repository URL: github.com/dev-architect/cifar10-multilevel-classification

 """with open("README.md", "w") as f:f.write(readme_content)Your Markdown file is ready [file-tag: code-generated-file-0-1780734607888843725]